Our latest Probe Into Violation of Anti-Propaganda Laws during COVID-19 Response

 The possibility of such illegal coordination is fueled by the fact that at least a dozen former Fox employees have served in senior communications roles within the administration.
 For example:

 - Jonathan Wachtel, who served as the Director of Communications for the U.S. Mission to the UN in 2017, was a Fox News producer for nearly two decades and worked on projects including a documentary special called, “Donald Trump the Disrupter”

 - Tony Sayegh, the Treasury Department’s Assistant Secretary for Public Affairs until May 2019, was a regular Fox News contributor from 2009 until he entered the Trump administration.
 When Sayegh left the administration, he was replaced by Monica Crowley, a longtime Fox News personality.

-We filed two FOIA lawsuits against 8 agencies, and, based on documents we’ve obtained, we’ve requested one Inspector General investigation so far related to these propaganda efforts.
-In February 2019, we sued the Departments of State, Treasury and Homeland Security, as well as the Small Business Administration, to reveal whether they have violated federal laws guarding against government-sponsored propaganda.
+In February 2019, we sued the Departments of State, Treasury, and Homeland Security, as well as the Small Business Administration, to reveal whether they have violated federal laws guarding against government-sponsored propaganda.
 Documents we uncovered through that lawsuit revealed Treasury officials dictating changes to Fox News coverage across multiple media platforms, so we requested that the Inspector General of the Treasury Department launch an immediate investigation.